 Biwa Lake is the biggest lake in Japan.
 You can find here a Sweetwater mussel.
 A real breakthrough in the nuclear-free cultured pearls from Japan, from the famous Biwa-lake, only took place in the middle of the last century.
 Biwa-pearls became a very famous type of pearl, with a soft luster and warm colors such as very light creme, ochre, and gray.
 The production of cultured pearls in the Hyriopsis Schlesinger shell remained not long.
 Especially environmental pollution brought the production in approx. 1985 to a standstill.

 Tahiti pearls are cultivated and are called after an island in French Polynesia, Tahiti.
 The Pinctada margarite Fera oyster forms pearls in the colors silver-gray, blue-blackish, brown-blackish, and aubergine.
 These colors can occur due to the minerals, the plankton, and the temperature of the water.
-This pearl is an expensive one, because of the rareness, the smoothness, the shape, and the metallic brilliance.
+This pearl is an expensive one, because of its rareness, smoothness, shape, and metallic brilliance.
 It takes more than 6 years before they can harvest the pearls and only 10 pearls of the 2000 oysters have the right quality.

 For about 100 years Japan cultivates the Akoya pearl, which is produced by the oyster Pinctada martensii.
-The oyster lives in the saltwater areas around Japan.
-The Akoya pearl has a solid round nuclear, the oyster of about 8 cm / 3.15 inch wide forms pearls of a maximum of 12 cm / 4.72 inches.
+The oyster lives in saltwater areas around Japan.
+The Akoya pearl has a solid round nuclear, and the oyster about 8 cm / 3.15 inch wide forms pearls of a maximum of 12 cm / 4.72 inches.
 The quality of these pearls is high: the round shape, the brilliance, and the very rare color pink make these pearls costly.

 You would expect that a pearl is formed by clamshells (sweet and saltwater shells) or by oysters (saltwater shells).
 But there are varieties, which are formed by snails.
 The Strombus Giga snail produces purple or conch pearls: in about 1000 of these snails, you will find about 1 pearl.
 The perfect snail pearl is very smooth and purple.
 They are very expensive: one necklace with matching earrings, made of conch pearls was auctioned for $178.500 / €160.352!

 You have so many different names for a certain kind of pearl.
 They are named after the place where they grow or they have different names because they come from a different type of clamshell or oyster.
-Or they live in different circumstances, like sweet and saltwater.
+Or they live in different circumstances, like sweet and salt water.
 But you have also a pearl named after its shape, like button-, potato- (very small flat ones), rice pearls, etc.

 In this blog, I want special attention to two types that are getting more and more popular…